 ‘I have been crucified with Christ and I no longer live, but Christ lives in me.’
 Galatians 2:20a

-Paul actually had a good life before.
+Actually, Paul had a good life before.
 As a Pharisee he was a tentmaker by trade, but his learnedness and authority among the Pharisees also gave him high esteem among the common people.
-All this ended when, on the road to Damascus, Paul encountered Jesus.
-From that day forward, his life consisted of hardships: imprisonment, mortal danger, hunger and thirst, nights without sleep, and so on (2 Corinthians 11).
+All this ended when - on the road to Damascus - Paul encountered Jesus.
+From that day forward, his life was filled with hardships: imprisonment, floggings, mortal danger, hunger and thirst, nights without sleep, and so on (2 Corinthians 11).

 When we may report, do we report what we did for God?
 Or could God do something through us?